MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/administering-a-multi-geo-environment.md

 The DLP policies are automatically synchronized based on their applicability to each geo location.

-Implementing Information Protection and Microsoft Purview Data Loss Prevention policies to all users in a geo location is not an option available in the UI, instead you must select the applicable accounts for the policy or apply the policy globally to all accounts.
+Implementing Information Protection and Microsoft Purview Data Loss Prevention policies to all users in a geo location isn't an option available in the UI, instead you must select the applicable accounts for the policy or apply the policy globally to all accounts.

 ## Microsoft Power Apps

 Power Apps created for the satellite location will use the end point located in the central location for the _Tenant_.
-Microsoft Power Apps is not a Multi-Geo service.
+Microsoft Power Apps isn't a Multi-Geo service.

 ## Microsoft Power Automate

 Flows created for the satellite location will use the end point located in the default geo location for the _Tenant_.
-Microsoft Power Automate is not a Multi-Geo service.
+Microsoft Power Automate isn't a Multi-Geo service.

 ## SharePoint Online storage quota